-Despite the good news about vaccines, we don't currently think that it will be realistically possible to hold a large, in-person event in May of 2021.
-Because of this, we've decided to move the Euruko 2021 conference online.
+Despite the good news about vaccines, it wasn't realistically possible to hold a large, in-person event in May of 2021.
+Because of this, we decided to move the Euruko 2021 conference online.

 Access to an interactive conference platform with speaker Q&As and more…

 Access to a private Minecraft server with your fellow attendees.
 Griefing strictly forbidden!
 MINASWAN all the way.